Sukoon Houseboat, Srinagar

 🏔️ Altitude Awareness

-Gulmarg (2,650 m) and Apharwat Peak (4,200 m) can cause mild altitude symptoms in some travellers — headaches, shortness of breath.
+Gulmarg (2,650 m) and Apharwat Peak (4,200 m) can cause mild altitude symptoms — headaches, shortness of breath.
 Drink plenty of water and ascend the Gondola slowly.
 Avoid alcohol on your first day at altitude.

 Frequently Asked Questions